thetaspere/rpc-explorer/README.md

 1. Install and run a full, archiving node - [instructions](https://bitcoin.org/en/full-node).
 Ensure that your bitcoin node has full transaction indexing enabled (`txindex=1`) and the RPC server enabled (`server=1`).
 2. Synchronize your node with the Bitcoin network.
 3. "Recent" version of Node.js (8+ recommended).
+4. Latest MongoDB to use to store addresses balances and exchange api information (future feature).

 ## Instructions